MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 > [!NOTE]
 > This tutorial is intended for people who are already familiar with
 > Grover's algorithm and want to learn how to implement it in Q#.
 For a more
-> introductory tutorial, see the Microsoft Learn module [Solve graph
-> coloring problems by using Grover's
+> introductory tutorial, see the Learn module [Solve graphcoloring problems by using Grover's search](/learn/modules/solve-graph-coloring-problems-grovers-search/).
-> search](/learn/modules/solve-graph-coloring-problems-grovers-search/).
 > For an in-depth explanation of the theory behind Grover's algorithm, see the [Theory of Grover's algorithm](xref:microsoft.quantum.concepts.grovers).

 In this tutorial, you'll learn how to: